 Every year, one in four of us will seek treatment for a chronic skin complaint such as eczema, psoriasis, acne or rosacea, but many holistic health experts believe that addressing common symptoms such as inflammation, redness and scaly skin won’t solve the problem.

 A good integrative practitioner will look at everything from kidney and liver health to gut function when treating skin complaints.
+This is only a brief overview.
+See our articles on specific conditions published separately.

 Eczema can be caused by your stomach’s inability to process foods such as dairy products.
 To strengthen your gut, avoid stress, which has a direct effect on digestion, eat slowly and avoid dairy products.
 Stock up on anti-inflammatory foods such as turmeric, ginger and liquorice, along with Aloe vera for gut soothing.
 Supplement with evening primrose oil (3 g daily), along with a B-complex and magnesium to promote skin healing, good digestion and stress relief.